 Safety will be assessed weekly for the first 4 weeks and then every 4 weeks.
 Descriptive statistics will be utilized to display the data on toxicity seen.

-- Concentrations of vemurafenib in the blood found through pharmacokinetic samples [ Time Frame: Up to 4 weeks ]
+- Median concentrations of vemurafenib in the blood found through pharmacokinetic (PK) samples [ Time Frame: Up to 4 weeks ]

 Venous blood samples (2 mL) will be collected in sodium heparin to measure concentrations of vemurafenib for each PK blood collection.

 To characterize the pharmacokinetics of vemurafenib in pediatric patients.
 Plasma drug concentrations and pharmacokinetic parameters will be presented in tabular and graphical form.
 Mandatory plasma pharmacokinetic studies will be performed in all patients enrolled on the MTD, pre-surgical, and "crushed" pill cohorts of this trial.
 Because the pharmacokinetics of this agent are unknown in the pediatric population, this information will be essential for evaluating toxicity and disease response and for refining dosing in future clinical trials of vemurafenib.

 - Objective Response Rate [ Time Frame: Up to 4 weeks ]To document antitumor activity of treatment with vemurafenib, as measured by objective responses.Objective response will be assessed using the RECIST Response criteria.
 The response will be collected on case report forms (CRFs).
 The study team will include complete responses (CR's), partial responses (PR's) and sustained stable disease (SSD- defined as stable disease on two successive scans).
 The target response rate is 20%.
 The number and percent of subjects with each type of response will be summarized and presented in data listings.